 For many, the answer to that question is yes.

-And with a mortgage, you’ll have a larger nest egg to which you can access as needed.
-Before making a decision you should consult your Financial Advisor, research your options and then make an informed decision that meets your financial goals.
+And with a mortgage, you’ll have a larger nest egg in your retirement account that you can access as needed.
+Before making a decision, you should consult your Financial Advisor, research your options and then make an informed decision that meets your financial goals.